-Observing sessions are held in our observing facility located on the roof of Amador Hall, with its 14-inch Schmidt-Cassegrain instrument.
-Portable 8-inch and 5inch Schmidt-Cassegrain telescopes, as well as an 8-inch Newtonian reflector and a 4-inch refractor, are also available for use in courses.
-Mounting attachments for astrophotography are available, and darkroom facilities in the Department of Physics and Astronomy can be used for developing and printing.
-Off-campus sessions are held occasionally making use of observatory and planetarium facilities at neighboring institutions.
+- Observation sessions are held in our facility on the roof of Amador Hall with a 14-inch Schmidt-Cassegrain instrument. - Portable 8-inch and 5-inch Schmidt-Cassegrain telescopes, as well as an 8-inch Newtonian reflector and a 4-inch refractor, are also available for use in - Mounting attachments for astrophotography are available, and darkroom facilities in the Department of Physics and Astronomy can be used for developing and printing. - Occasional off-campus sessions make use of observatory and planetarium facilities at neighboring institutions.